Basudev-Das25/HTML-CSS/README.md

 flex-grow: specifies how much the item will grow relative to the rest of the flexible items inside the same character.
 Also if the element is not flexible item, the flex-grow property has no effect.
 flex-basis: specifies the initial length of the flexible item. it also works only on flexible items.
 flex-shrink: specifies the how the item will shrink to relative to the rest of flexible item. it also works only on flexible item.

+BEST PRACTICE MATERIAL: flexbox froggy on web play the game and complete it.

+Grid: 1. works on 2 dimensional layout.
+2. Gridline can either be horizontal or vertical used to seperate items in grod.
+3. Grid track is the space between 2 grid line.
+4. Grid cell are areas sperated by four grid lines.
+5. grid area are areas where one or more grid cells make up a rectangular area.
+6. autofill, autofit 7. we can use flexbox properties on grid as well such as jsutify-content, align-items etc. 8.
+Grid-template-area layouting purpose.
+9. Grid-area used to declare the name of the area into template.

+calc(): it is a built-in function and is used to do calculation in css.
+1. width: calc(100px+100px); 2. height: calc(100px-50px);
+mix-blend-mode: it sets how the element's content should blend with the content of element's parent and the elements background. is(): it is a psedu selector. it take a list as argument. before and after psedu selector. **<very immportant>** not(): it also a pseudo selector.